 Local Planning Authorities have a key role to play in encouraging other parties to take maximum advantage of the pre-application stage.
 They cannot require that a developer engages with them before submitting a planning application, but they should encourage take of any pre-application services they do offer.
-They should also, where they think this would be beneficial, encourage any applicants who are not already required to do so by law to engage with the local community before submitting their applications.
+They should also, where they think this would

 The more issues that can be resolved at pre-application state, the greater the benefits.....This assists local planning authorities in issuing timely decisions, helping to ensure that applicants do not experience unnecessary delays and costs"